Reports

 This project was sponsored by US EPA Region IX.
 It focused on developing and testing safer alternative methods for cleaning energized electrical equipment.
 Historically, halogenated solvents have been used for cleaning both energized and non-energized electrical equipment.
 These solvents contribute to ozone depletion, global warming or are carcinogens or reproductive toxins.
 The findings indicate that for non-energized electrical equipment cleaning, any process or non-halogenated material can be used.
 Alternatives that were tested included water-based cleaners, soy based cleaners and acetone cleaners.
 For cleaning mechanism cabinets, with a small residual current, water-based and acetone cleaners can be used as long as workers clean carefully.
 A carbon dioxide cleaning method called the Sno-Gun was effective for removing dust from these cabinets.
 Insulators and other energized electrical equipment can be cleaned with a variety of alternatives including; high-pressure deionized water, corn cob or limestone blasting and carbon dioxide pellet blasting.
 The alternatives that were identified, developed and demonstrated during this project are much safer from a health and environmental standpoint than the halogenated solvents.

 This project was sponsored by Cal/EPA's Department of Toxic Substances Control (DTSC).
 There may be as many as 8,000 autobody shops in California and nearly all are small businesses.
 IRTA recruited seven autobody facilities to work on pollution prevention measures during the project and used information on two additional shops from earlier projects.
-The project focused in four areas: The results of the project demonstrate that low-VOC, low toxicity alternative cleanup materials and thinners based on acetone are effective.
-The results also highlight the successful conversion to waterborne base coats for two of the participating facilities.
-The alternative sanding technology that minimizes dust generation was tested in three facilities and two of the facilities adopted the technology.
+The project focused in four areas:

 This project was sponsored by the California Air Resources Board under a program established by Assembly Bill 998.
 The project featured five textile cleaning facilities that had converted to or adopted water-based or carbon dioxide alternatives to perchloroethylene (PERC).
 The document includes cost analysis for three of the facilities that have been using the alternative technologies for more than one year.
 IRTA held showcase events at four of the five participating facilities during the project and arranged and held an EXPO at Southern California Edison's CTAC facility.
 IRTA developed a fact sheet on safer alternative spotting chemicals based on research performed in an earlier project sponsored by Cal/EPA's Department of Toxic Substances Control and EPA.